 Over the last seven years, I have made about 80 PSLF qualifying payments.
-During that time, I was on three months Administrative (processing) Forbearance and three months of Hardship Forbearance.
+During that time, I was on three months of Administrative (processing) Forbearance and three months of Hardship Forbearance.

 Will the months of Administrative Forbearance or Hardship Forbearance count as qualifying payments?

-Public Service Loan Forgiveness Requirements
+Public Service Loan Forgiveness Basic Requirements

 As seen in our detailed breakdown of the Basics and the Fine Print on Public Service Loan Forgiveness, time towards the required ten years, or 120 months, basically has three basic requirements: